 Next, scroll down and you’ll see the organic keywords (including some keywords that Alexa.com didn’t display).
 You’ll also see the live positions of each keyword.
 This is one of the reasons why I recommend SEMrush – everything is live!

 It’s high time you start digging into your market.
-Find out exactly what your competitors are doing, then decide which of those strategies you want to use for your business.Everest Group conducted a competitive analysis for a Fortune 500 service provider.
+Find out exactly what your competitors are doing, then decide which of those strategies you want to use for your small business.Everest Group conducted a competitive analysis for a Fortune 500 service provider.

 The client had several challenges.
 But, the major one was how to deliver metrics that impact the overall cost and pricing for service providers, including staffing pyramids and the onshore-offshore delivery mix.

 With the help of Everest Group, the company was able to understand the data and analysis requirements resulting from the benchmarking initiative.
 The results of the competitive analysis provided two major benefits.

 First, the analysis enabled the client to identify areas in which its pricing was potentially misaligned with its competitors.

 Second, the client was able to understand fully how its project staffing strategy compared with its competitors, which enabled them to better leverage offshore locations.

 By conducting a competitive audit, Daniel Gonzalez, a CRO (conversion rate optimization) specialist at SingleGrain, was able to determine the market potential of the “puppies for sale” sub-niche in the puppies market.

 He discovered that his competitors were generating over 10,000 monthly organic search visitors by running their site URLs in Quantcast.com.
 That information was a huge motivator for him to reassess his search engine marketing strategy.